goodspeedj/cs171_project/README.txt

 	color, width and opacity.

+function clearFill()
+	This function will clear the fill on the countries by removing any CSS classes from the country objects.

 function selectConflict()
 	This is the main function and is responsible for the rendering of the parallel coordinate graph.
 The basic workflow is:

 		1. If there is already a parallel coordinate graph destroy it and recreate it based on the filter pulldown.

+		2. Determine which countries are involved in the conflict based on the selection from the pull down.
+Zoom the map to those countries and fill the countries with matching colors to the parallel coordinate lines.

 		2. Open the data csv file and filter it based on the conflict from the getSelected function